ergoplatform/ergodocs/docs/dev/protocol/index.md

 # The Ergo Protocol

-Ergo provides a platform for developers to build the most advanced non-custodial financial contracts in the world.
-Allowing true peer to peer, decentralised, grassroots finance.
+Ergo is a Layer 1 proof of work blockchain that provides a platform for developers to build trustless financial contracts and enables true peer to peer, decentralised, grassroots finance.

 With a research-driven but practical development model, Ergo has prioritized useful features without compromising on security.